 Courses and Descriptions

-AMEX 500 Graduate Survey of Arts Management: Principles and Practice 1.5 Credits
+AMEX 500 Managing Arts & Institutions - Principles & Practice 3 Credits

-Provides survey of key challenges and opportunities in institutional planning and development, strategy, organization, budgeting, leadership and governance in arts institutions, with a particular focus on nonprofit arts.
+Provides survey of key challenges and opportunities in institutional planning and development, strategy, organization, marketing, fund development, budgeting, leadership and governance in arts institutions, with a particular focus on nonprofit arts.
 Vision-centric, mission-driven, integrated management perspectives are applied to case-based research, analysis and reporting, supported by multiple assigned readings and required online discussion posts.
 This course is a pre-program requirement for the MA in Arts Management and Executive Leadership degree.
-Students who have successfully completed AAD 121 as an undergraduate may be waived from completing this course by the program director and dean.
+Students who have successfully completed AAD 121 (or similar, at another undergraduate program) as an undergraduate may be waived from completing this course by the program director and dean.

 AMEX 503 Arts Marketing: Principles and Practice 1.5 Credits